ragini743/next/project-1/README.md

 in server side rendering server generates html  for each page request  and send html to the client. server execute react code and send the resulting code to the client .to use server side rendering for a page we just export async function ,called getServerSideProps .
 In client side rendering , the server sends a minimal HTML page to the client, and the browser then downloads and executes JavaScript to render the content.
 ### how to add event in next.js ?
-we use event inside client side rendering because in CSR the code is execute inside browser. so we need to add "use client" at top of the component.
+we can use event inside client side rendering because in CSR the code is execute inside browser. so we need to add "use client" at top of the component. it means we are render over component on client side .